BSN Entry to DNP FAQs

 Once the application has been deemed complete, the specialty and DNP faculty will carefully review the application and determine whether to make an admission offer, to make a decision of non-admission, or to place the applicant on a waitlist for admission.
 Applicants will be contacted individually if the faculty chooses to perform an interview.

-Specialties may close admissions before the final March 1, 2024 deadline if all seats have been filled.
+Specialties may close admissions before the final application deadline if all seats have been filled.

 After I submit my application, how long does it take to receive an admission decision?
 If I’m admitted, how long do I have to decide if I will accept the offer?